kimberleewong/federal-water-data-curriculum/03-federal-water-data-access-retrieval/02_access_noaa_nwm.md

 ## Tools and environment setup

-we're using a dedicated conda environment for this one so its dependencies don't collide with what any other page needs.
+We're using a dedicated `conda` environment to manage dependency collisions with other lessons.
+[TODO / for consideration: should we use environments to avoid dependency collisions?
+Or try to actually address any dependency collisions?
+We ultimately want people to be able to use all three datasets on their computers, and give them the knowledge and tools to do so]

 ```bash
 conda create -n nwm-env python=3.11 -y